Aside from running tach mod and tach sync, you can configure Tach by creating or modifying the configuration file as described below.

 The Root Module

-By default, Tach checks all of the source files beneath all of the configured source roots.
-This means that some code may not be contained within any configured module.
+By default, Tach checks all of the source files beneath all of the configured source roots, and will ignore dependencies which are not contained by modules.

 For example, given the file tree below: